6a74/WealthOptimizer/README.md

 ![Figure 10](https://github.com/6a74/finance/blob/master/figures/figure_10.png?raw=true)

-What if we have a kid who's income explodes (from $63k to $300k at a rate of 20% increases each year) while they are young?
-This person would reach an income of
-$300k at the age of 34, then plateau.
-Well, only because this person starts off with a low income does the calculator recommend you prefer Roth for a few years.
+What if there is a kid who's income explodes (from $63k to $300k at a rate of 20% increases each year) while they are young?
+This person would reach an income of $300k at the age of 34, then plateau.
+Well, only because they start off with a low income does the calculator recommend this person prefer Roth for a few years.

 ![Figure 11](https://github.com/6a74/finance/blob/master/figures/figure_11.png?raw=true)